-The biblical account of Jesus and the Samaritan woman at the well is one that can be easy to overlook.
+The Chosen Season 1 ends in a powerful biblical moment: Jesus declaring Himself as the Messiah to the Samaritan woman at the well.
+This New Testament account is one that can be easy to overlook.
 Compared to the iconic, world-changing miracles of healing the blind and raising the dead, a simple theological discussion between two people of different cultural backgrounds may seem decidedly mundane.
-But within this narrative, the Lord touches on certain essential gospel truths.
+But within this narrative, Jesus touches on certain essential gospel truths.
 In so doing, He alludes to a miracle even greater than the one performed on Lazarus.

 Jesus and the Samaritan Woman at the Well: Bible Story

 The story of Jesus and the Samaritan woman is found in the fourth chapter of the Gospel of John.

 4 Now he [Jesus] had to go through Samaria.

 5 So he came to a town in Samaria called Sychar, near the plot of ground Jacob had given to his son Joseph.

 6 Jacob’s well was there, and Jesus, tired as he was from the journey, sat down by the well.
 It was about noon.

 7 When a Samaritan woman came to draw water, Jesus said to her, “Will you give me a drink?”